AdamCraig/hair-salon/README.md

 ## Setup/Installation Requirements

 In the command line, clone the git repository to a directory (git clone https://github.com/AdamCraig/hair-salon).
 Navigate to the local repository's folder and use gradle to run the server (gradle run).
+Then, in an internet browser, access "localhost:4567" (or your custom port)

 The project comes with two .sql files, hair_salon and hair_salon_test.
 Only hair_salon is needed for normal functionality with the pre-seeded stylists (and their unique backgrounds).
 Alternatively, one could set up the database tables in the command line as follows: